davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 ## Split Votes

 TODO explain the problem, a diagram might help, emphasize this is a deadlock

 TODO pose question of how to handle it.
 Consider mentioning timeout-based retry here, but point out timeouts are tricky because it's possible consensus was reached, restarting the algorithm at that point will lead to a change of mind and hence an agreement violation.
+Plus there's no guarantee of termination after N restarts anyways.

 TODO better, simpler idea: a tiebreaking rule.

-## Tiebreaker: Plurality Voting
+## Tiebreaking

 TODO augment the implementaton to with a tiebreaker.
 Once all votes are in, pick the plurality.
 If there is a tie for plurality, run a bully algorithm to pick an item.